 How do most cold emails you get usually start?
 And how many of them did you read from “Hi Joe” till “Best regards”?
-Yeah… so you should know by now how NOT to start your cold email.
+Yeah… so you should know by now how NOT to start an email.
 What should the cold email introduction include instead to make your addressees keep reading and respond?

 Why most cold emails have bad intros?